-This 3 day online course will provide therapists with the foundational information needed to efficiently evaluate and effectively treat patients with peripheral and central vestibular disorders and with intermediate level clinical decision making skills.
+This 31st annual vestibular course will provide therapists with the foundational information needed to efficiently evaluate and effectively treat patients with peripheral and central vestibular disorders and with intermediate level clinical decision making skills.
 Emphasis will be placed on evidence based practice and understanding the physiologic rationale for therapeutic interventions.
 This will enhance the clinician’s ability to evaluate the appropriateness and effectiveness of therapeutic interventions for common vestibular disorders.
 The course format will be lecture, demonstration with patient videos, and patient problem-solving sessions.

-LIVE DATES: March 5, 2021, March 12, 2021 and March 19, 2021 (You must attend all 3 days.
-Recordings will be made available.
-We highly recommend attending this program on the live dates to get the most out of it.)
+LIVE, ONLINE DATES: March 5, 2021, March 12, 2021 and March 19, 2021.
+You must attend all 3 days live OR watch the recordings before the completion of the course.
+We highly recommend attending this program on the live dates to get the most out of it.